vania-varbanova/Group5FinalProject/README.md

 ### Selenium WebDriver Tests
 1. Navigate to the SeleniumTests folder in IntelliJ using path - test -> weAreSocialNetwork.tests -> src -> test -> java -> SeleniumTests.
 2. Right-click on the test suite and select "Run" or use the provided command files.

+### Executing Tests
+1. Navigate to to the  test -> weAreSocialNetwork.tests
+2. Execute run-tests.cmd